-The Plan's investments are stated at fair value, except for the stable value fund (the "SVF"), which is stated at fair value and then adjusted to contract value (Note 6).
+The Plan's investments are stated at fair value, except for the stable value fund (the "SVF"), which is stated at contract value (Note 6).
 Fair value of a financial instrument is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 A more detailed description of the individual types of securities and fair value measurement methods can be found in Note 3.